Sign up to our Newsletter

 While this degree can certainly prepare you for a career as a real estate agent, broker, or leasing manager, it will do little to prepare you for the legal side of real estate.

 Instead, choose an academically challenging major that you have a genuine interest in.
-Take diverse electives to expand your knowledge base and skillset and focus on maintaining a high GPA.
-Your GPA will influence the type of law school you get accepted into!
+Take diverse electives to expand your knowledge base and skillset, and focus on maintaining a high GPA.
+Your GPA will influence the type of law school you get accepted into.

 Step Two: Create a List of Your Top Law School Choices

-You should consider applying to law schools that offer concentrations, courses, or experiential learning clinics in real estate law.
+Apply to law schools that offer concentrations, courses, or experiential learning clinics in real estate law.

 Step Three: Build Your Law School Application

 To avoid this, you should keep busy throughout your undergrad!
 This doesn’t mean you have to pick up a new job each year, but you should contribute to a few organizations or clubs consistently.
+If you're unsure how to best position your experiences for law school applications, expert application guidance can help you craft a compelling resume and overall application.

 Ensure you also maintain close connections with your professors to secure stellar letters of recommendation by the end of your undergrad.